Bhaskar-R/BlockPay/PaymentSystem/README.md

 The PaymentSystem folder contains the code for a contactless payment system using an ESP32 microcontroller and an RC522 RFID reader.
 This system enables secure and efficient contactless payments in the Internet of Things (IoT) environment.

-## Setup and Usage
+## Hardware Setup

-To set up and use the PaymentSystem, follow these steps:
+To set up the PaymentSystem, you will need the following components:

+- ESP32 microcontroller
+- RC522 RFID reader
+- Breadboard and jumper wires

+Follow these steps to set up the hardware:

-1. Connect the ESP32 microcontroller to the RC522 RFID reader according to the provided hardware diagram.
+1. Connect the RC522 RFID reader to the ESP32 microcontroller using jumper wires.
+Make sure to connect the appropriate pins according to the wiring configuration given in the connections image.

-2. Install the required dependencies:
-   - Install the Arduino IDE from [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).
-   - Install the MFRC522 library by going to **Sketch -> Include Library -> Manage Libraries** in the Arduino IDE.
-Search for "MFRC522" and click the "Install" button for the library developed by Miguel Balboa.

-3. Open the `PaymentSystem.ino` file in the Arduino IDE.

-4. Select the appropriate board and port:
-   - Go to **Tools -> Board** and select "ESP32 Dev Module" or the relevant board option.
-   - Go to **Tools -> Port** and select the port where the ESP32 is connected.

-5. Customize the settings (e.g., Wi-Fi credentials, payment methods) in the `PaymentSystem.ino` file according to your requirements.
-Refer to the comments in the code for guidance.
+2. Double-check the connections to ensure they are secure and properly aligned.

+## Software Setup

-6. Click the "Upload" button in the Arduino IDE to compile and upload the code to the ESP32 microcontroller.
+To compile and upload the code to the ESP32 microcontroller, we will be using PlatformIO, an open-source ecosystem for embedded development.
+Follow the steps below to set up the software environment:

-7. Open the serial monitor in the Arduino IDE (**Tools -> Serial Monitor**) to view the system output and debug messages.
+1. Install PlatformIO on your computer by following the instructions provided in the official documentation: [PlatformIO Installation Guide](https://docs.platformio.org/en/latest/core/installation.html)

+2. Open the PaymentSystem folder in your preferred code editor.

+3. If you haven't already, connect the ESP32 microcontroller to your computer using a USB cable.

+4. Build and upload the code to the ESP32 microcontroller using PlatformIO.
+This can typically be done by selecting the appropriate upload command in your code editor or by using the PlatformIO command line interface.

+5. After the code is successfully uploaded, the PaymentSystem should be ready to use.

+## Usage

+To use the PaymentSystem, follow these steps:

+1. Power on the ESP32 microcontroller.

+2. Hold an RFID card or tag close to the RC522 RFID reader.

+3. The system will detect the card and display the relevant information on the connected display or serial monitor.

-8. Follow the on-screen instructions displayed in the serial monitor to perform contactless payments.
-You can use the provided RFID cards or tags for testing.
+4. Follow the on-screen instructions to complete the payment process.

-## Folder Structure

-The folder structure of the PaymentSystem is as follows:

-- `PaymentSystem.ino`: The main Arduino sketch file that contains the code for the contactless payment system.
-- `lib`: A folder containing the necessary libraries used in the PaymentSystem.
-- `hardware_diagram.png`: A hardware diagram illustrating the connections between the ESP32 microcontroller and the RC522 RFID reader.

-## Dependencies

-The PaymentSystem relies on the following libraries:

-- MFRC522 library by Miguel Balboa: [https://github.com/miguelbalboa/rfid](https://github.com/miguelbalboa/rfid)

-Make sure to install these libraries as mentioned in the setup instructions.
+5. Once the payment is processed, the system will provide a confirmation message.

+6. Repeat the process for subsequent payments.

 ## Contributing

-Contributions to the PaymentSystem are welcome!
-If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](link-to-contributing-file) file.
+Contributions are welcome!
 Contributions can include bug fixes, feature implementations, and documentation improvements.
 Before making a contribution, please make sure to review the existing issues and pull requests to avoid duplication of effort.

-## License

-The PaymentSystem is licensed under the [MIT License](link-to-license-file).
-Feel free to modify and distribute it according to the terms of the license.

-## Contact

-For any inquiries or feedback related to the PaymentSystem, please contact the project team at [email protected] We appreciate your interest and look forward to hearing from you!